lifelike/pangamebook/README.md

 Restart computer.
 Download *pangamebook.lua* and *example.md*.
 That should be enough to be able to run all the examples below.
 Otherwise search for help.

+## FreeBSD
+Install the pandoc, texlive-full, and graphviz packages.

 # Input Document
 First you need to write your gamebook.
 The recommended format is [Pandoc's